M.A. Courses

 Description: The study of the major works of Anglo-Saxon Literature in their textual and cultural contexts.

-ENGL 6496 Topics in the Analysis of Contemporary English
+INGL 6496 Topics in the Analysis of Contemporary English

 Credit hours: 3